-SIGNIFICANCE: "Minimal" severity med errors are tracked and reviewed for inpatient but not shown here in order to emphasiize the rarer but higher profile categories of error: "Moderate" medication errors are those resulting in the need for treatment and/or interventions beyond monitoring and observation.
+SIGNIFICANCE: "Minimal" severity med errors are tracked and reviewed for inpatient but not shown here in order to emphasize the rarer but higher profile categories of error.
+"Moderate" medication errors are those resulting in the need for treatment and/or interventions beyond monitoring and observation.
 "Serious" medication errors are those with life threatening and/or permanent adverse consequences.
+NOTE: In the most recent quarter no "moderate" medication errors have been reported.